Abbas1Hussein/adp_desktop/README.md

 enabling users to navigate between different sections of the application.
 It provides a visually appealing and intuitive way to present and switch between related information.
 The Tab View consists of tabs along with their corresponding content, making it easy for users to access specific sections quickly.
-This widget is customizable and adaptable, suitable for various application designs and platforms. [full code](https://github.com/Abbas1Hussein/adp_desktop/blob/master/example/lib/src/view/screens/home/tabs/navigation/tab_view.dart)
+This widget is customizable and adaptable, suitable for various application designs and platforms.
+[View full example](https://github.com/Abbas1Hussein/adp_desktop/blob/master/example/lib/src/view/screens/home/tabs/navigation/tab_view.dart)

 | MacOS Dark\Light Mode                                | Windows  Dark\Light Mode                               |
 |------------------------------------------------------|--------------------------------------------------------|